 Deseret News (UT), April 28, 2019.
 Distributed by American Forum.
-Also Post South (La), Mountain Mail (CO), Lebanon Reporter (IN), Carolina Panorama (SC), Gonzales Weekly Citizen (La), Spartan Echo (VA), Caribbean Life, many more to date.
+Also New Bedford Standard Times, Post South (La), Lebanon Reporter (IN), Carolina Panorama (SC), Mecklenburg Sun (VA), Caribbean Life, many more to date.

 In the last eight years, I’ve opened two restaurants: The Rieger in 2010 and Ça Va in 2014.
 Throughout that time, the federal minimum wage remained stagnant at $7.25 despite the rising cost of living.
 To me that seems profoundly unfair.

 As a restaurant owner, I strongly support legislation that would raise the federal minimum wage to $15 by 2024.
 I also support gradually phasing out the tipped minimum wage to assure all workers get reliable living wages whatever their position.

 Two things are clear: First, the minimum wage hasn’t kept up with the cost of living — $7.25 comes to just $15,080 a year for full-time workers.
 And second, paying higher wages has real bottom-line business benefits.

 One of the industries that would be most impacted by raising the minimum wage is the restaurant and hospitality industry, and that impact will be positive.
 In the past, restaurant work was a real path out of poverty for many.
 When my mother immigrated to the U.S. in the 1970s, she could see the possibility that her children could start in the service industry as a dishwasher, and then years later be the chef and owner of a restaurant.
 Similarly, people needing a second chance out of hard times could once find work in this industry and create a better life for themselves and their families.

 Sadly, that’s not the reality for most today.
 Far too many people work long hard hours, yet still live in poverty.
 We need wages that a person working full time can actually live on.